 Southeastern College is committed to providing access to all of its programs, activities and services and will either remove physical barriers or enhance access in other ways to enable qualified students to participate in such endeavors.

-Students with disabilities at Southeastern College have a right to:
+Students with disabilities at SEC have a right to:

 - Reasonable and effective accommodations according to their disability based on sufficient documentation

-- Equal access to educational and co-curricular programs, services, jobs, activities, and facilities available through Southeastern College
+- Equal access to educational and co-curricular programs, services, jobs, activities, and facilities available through SEC

 - Treatment that reflects respect and dignity